Nithya-creates/Day1-data-cleaning-and-preprocessing/README.md

     * **CASH-OUT Fraud Rate:** **~18.40%**

 This project confirms that efforts to model and prevent fraud should be heavily focused on transactions involving **TRANSFERS** and **CASH-OUTS**, particularly those exhibiting an **`is_Balance_valid`** flag.
+---
+## 4.PivotTable & Slicer Results
+Filter Applied	Fraud Count	What This Means
+No filters (All)	8,213	Baseline: total fraud cases.
+Shows fraud is extremely rare compared to non-fraud. is_Origin_Balance_Invalid = 1	8,168	New feature detected the vast majority of fraud cases → biggest win. is_Origin_Balance_Invalid = 0	45	Fraud cases missed by the new feature.
+These are trickier because balances looked normal. is_Origin_Balance_Invalid = 0 AND isFlaggedFraud = 0	29	Fraud cases missed by both systems → hardest to detect. isFlaggedFraud (Original system)	16 (of the 45 missed)	Old system’s threshold flag caught 16 frauds that the new feature missed.
+##Summary
+Category	Fraud Cases
+Total fraud	8,213
+Detected by new feature	8,168
+Missed by new feature but caught by old flag	16
+Missed by both systems	29